 It is acknowledged that it is a proper public purpose of the state and its political subdivisions to provide housing for its citizens of low income or moderate income and to encourage the development of such housing by providing for a service charge in lieu of property taxes in accordance with the State Housing Development Act of 1966, Act No. 346 of the Public Acts of Michigan of 1966 (MCL 125.1401 et seq.), as amended.
 The city is authorized by this act to establish or change the service charge to be paid in lieu of taxes by any or all classes of housing exempt from taxation under this act at any amount it chooses, not to exceed the taxes that would be paid but for this act.
-It is further acknowledged that such housing for citizens of low income or moderate income is a public necessity, and as the city will be benefitted and improved by such housing, the encouragement of it by providing certain real estate tax exemption for such housing is a valid public purpose; further, that the continuance of the provisions of this subdivision for tax exemption and the service charge in lieu of taxes during the period contemplated in this subdivision are essential to the determination of economic feasibility of housing developments which are constructed and financed in reliance on such tax exemption.
+It is further acknowledged that such housing for citizens of low income or moderate income is a public necessity, and as the city will be benefitted and improved by such housing is a valid public purpose; further, that the continuance of the provisions of this subdivision for tax exemption and the service charge in lieu of taxes during the period contemplated in this subdivision are essential to the determination of economic feasibility of housing developments which are constructed and financed in reliance on such tax exemption.